dddrrreee/cs240lx-22spr/labs/21-Zig/notes.md

 - Zig does automatic Link time optimization
 - Robust undefined behavior
 	- Ex.
 Both signed and unsigned ints have clearly defined undefined behavior like overflows, but in C, only signed integers have undefined behavior on overflow
-- Direct exposure of SIMD Vector types	- NOT FULLY SAFE, but this is not Rust, and does not aim to be.
+- Direct exposure of SIMD Vector types
+- NOT FULLY MEMORY SAFE, but this is not Rust, and does not aim to be.
 It aims to compete with C for ease of development, and blazing speed, but with nicer Programming lang theory stuff added in from the past 50 years to make dev experience nicer
 - Zig std lib CAN integrate with libc, but does not depend on it.
 - Global scope declarations (like variables) are order-independent, lazily evaluated, and initialized at compile time.
 - standard ptrs can NOT be null